mwarning/trigger/docs/documentation.md

 Use e.g. `qrencode -t ansiutf8 < .ssh/id_ed25519` to show an SSH private key as QR-Code.
 Scan with trigger and add the server address, user, command etc..

-## Limit SSH Access To the Server
+## Limit SSH Access To The Server

-To limit a user to call only one command via SSH, put this line in the `~/.ssh/authorized_keys` on the SSH server:
+To limit a user to call only one command via SSH, put a line into `~/.ssh/authorized_keys` on the SSH server.
+E.g.:

 ```
 no-port-forwarding,no-x11-forwarding,no-agent-forwarding,command="/home/pi/bin/controldoor.sh" ssh-[keyver] [pubkeydata] [comment]
 ```

-(replace command and other variables as you need)
+The command send by Trigger is available as environment variable called `SSH_ORIGINAL_COMMAND` in the command script.

 ## Nuki Smartlock Pairing